yuyq96/ChatBot/README.md

 PATH_RELATED_DIC = xxx/related.dic
 ;The default return value if QABot can't find an proper answer TXT_NO_ANSWER = Sorry, xxx.
+;The minimum value of matched/total tags of a proper match LIMIT_TAGS_MATCH = 0.8
 ```

 ## License